10 common social media marketing mistakes in pharma

 Why would someone continue to follow your brand when you are not giving them a reason to?

 To see real success from your social media efforts, I advise that you build a sufficiently detailed content calendar explaining the type of content that your brand wants to share, whether it needs to be created or already exists, dates to be planned/avoided, and how, where and when it’ll be distributed.
-The idea is that whatever you share builds awareness, familiarity, action intent as part of customer lifecycle marketing strategy.
+The idea is that whatever you share builds awareness, familiarity, and action intent as part of the customer lifecycle marketing strategy.

-Create a document to help you to plan great content for your social media audience including content creation, curation, and an editorial calendar.
+Create a document to help you to plan great content for your social media audience, including content creation, curation, and an editorial calendar.

 Your content marketing plan should answer the following questions:

-- How often you will post updates?
+- How often will you post updates?